Caesura: Middle English

 (and was aware of a woman / worthily clothed.)

-Kabir (Sant Kabir Das)
+South and Southeast Asia

+In the Brahmic scripts of South and Southeast Asia (e.g. Devanagari), a punctuation mark called the danda is used to mark subdivisions in text, with single and double variants variously marking phrases, sentences, semi-verses, verses, or larger sections.

-One of the widely used examples of caesurae in Indian poetry was in the 'dohas' or couplet poems of Sant Kabir Das, a 15th-century poet who was central to the Bhakti movement in Hinduism.
-An example of his doha or couplet:
+An example of the use of danda as caesurae in Indian poetry is in the "dohas" or couplet poems of Sant Kabir Das, a 15th-century poet who was central to the Bhakti movement in Hinduism.
+Kabir employs the danda to mark semi-verse and verse, as in the following couplet: